 - Press F5 to start debugging the project.
 Note that the STM32F7-Discovery project contains a resource section that should be loaded into the QSPI FLASH.
 Unless you configure VisualGDB to program it during the FLASH loading process (see this tutorial), the screen will display garbage instead of most icons.
 This won’t interfere with debugging though, so you can still quickly check that the project actually runs and can be debugged:

 - One last step would be to tweak VisualGDB to recognize the error messages produced by IAR.
-You can do this by downloading the BuildMessageRegexes.xml file to your project directory and modifying the .vgdbsettings file as shown below:
+You can do this globally by editing the GCCMessage regular expression in the Rules\RegularExpressions.xml file in the VisualGDB directory:

 12345<?xml version="1.0"?><VisualGDBProjectSettings2 xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xmlns:xsd="http://www.w3.org/2001/XMLSchema"><BuildMessageTemplateFile>BuildMessageRegexes.xml</BuildMessageTemplateFile>...</VisualGDBProjectSettings2>